Darren Studstill

-Darren Henry Studstill (born August 9, 1970) is an American former professional football player who was a strong safety in the National Football League (NFL) for the Dallas Cowboys, New York Jets and Jacksonville Jaguars.
+Darren Henry Studstill (born August 9, 1970) is an American former professional football player who was a safety in the National Football League (NFL) for the Dallas Cowboys, New York Jets and Jacksonville Jaguars.
 He also was a member of the London Monarchs in the World League of American Football (WLAF).
 In 1994, he was drafted in the sixth round by the Dallas Cowboys.
 He played college football at West Virginia University.